diogok/terraform-scaleway-docker-swarm/README.md

 This will export properlty DOCKER\_HOST , DOCKER\_TLS\_VERIFY and DOCKER\_CERT\_PATH to securily connect docker to the manager.

-It will generate the TLS certs at your local "keys" folder.
+It will generate the TLS certs at your local "keys" folder, on folder for each name and one folder for each IP of a manager.
+Only manager get docker daemon exposed.

-## Providers

-### Scaleway

-Needed variables:

-  - organization = You access Token
-  - token = You generated Token

 ## License